 4.3.
 Without prejudice to your rights to terminate this contract, if we incur any costs or fees of any third parties, professional or otherwise, attempting to enforce or procure your payment of any sums owing to us under this contract, these will be chargeable to you in addition to our fees as liquidated damages and in the event that such action results in any court giving judgement in connection with any sum outstanding under this contract, we will ask for such costs or fees to be included as part of that judgement.

 4.4.
-We reserve the right to charge interest from the due date for payment to the actual date of payment at the rate of 2% compound interest per month or part thereof, from time to time in force, if any sum in respect of our fees, costs or expenses is not paid within 30 days of the date due.
+We reserve the right to charge interest from the due date for payment to the actual date of payment at the rate of 2% above base compound interest per month or part thereof, from time to time in force, if any sum in respect of our fees, costs or expenses is not paid within 30 days of the date due.
 Any query in relation to a fee that has been rendered to you must be raised in writing within 30 days of presentation.

 4.5.
 In consideration of our providing a credit facility to a limited liability entity in respect of our fees the signatories to the engagement letter accept joint and personal liability for any of our fees not settled within sixty days from the invoice date.